RhinoSecurityLabs/cloudgoat/cloudgoat/scenarios/aws/agentcore_identity_confusion/cheat_sheet.md

 Since agentcore runtime execution roles and code interpreter execution roles need to trust the same service principal, we can actually create a code interpreter with an agent runtime role, provided there are no additional conditions in the assumerole policy aside from the required service principal.

-Since we (likely) already checked the code interpreter s3 bucket and found nothing, and no that there are no other code interpreters, all that remains is to check the accessible knowledgebase.
+Since (if you completed step 6) we already checked the code interpreter s3 bucket and found nothing, and know that there are no other code interpreters, all that remains is to check the accessible knowledgebase.

 We create a code interpreter with the agent runtime role:
 ```bash